A NEW MILESTONE IN DIAGNOSING PARKINSON’S DISEASE AND RELATED DISORDERS

 Highly Specific, Highly Sensitive

-The core methods of the Syn-One Test have demonstrated >95% sensitivity and specificity* based on results from an NIH-supported, prospective, multicenter, blinded study of 428 patients along with other published studies in the last five years.
+The Syn-One Test has demonstrated >95% sensitivity and specificity* based on results from an NIH-supported, prospective, multicenter, blinded study of 428 patients along with other published studies in the last five years.

 The range of sensitivity was 93-100% across the synucleinopathy subtypes (ie, Parkinson’s disease, multiple system atrophy, dementia with Lewy bodies, and pure autonomic failure).